Tyler799/Mechwarrior3Guide/Guide.md

 **Method 2:**

-1: Download the ISO for Mechwarrior 3 [here](http://www.myabandonware.com/game/mechwarrior-3-7pg#download) and the version 1.2 patch.
+1: Download the RIP for Mechwarrior 3 [here](http://www.myabandonware.com/game/mechwarrior-3-7pg#download) and the version 1.2 patch.
 Extract it wherever you like.

-2: If you did go with the RIP, run the registry setup executable within.
+Run the registry setup executable within.
 This also acts as the "no CD" fix.

 3: Open the 1.2 patch download, and run the executable within.